This Privacy Notice explains how HTS Group Limited (as the ‘Data Controller’) collects, processes (uses) and protects personal data generally.

 What is the legal basis for processing your personal data?

 Depending on how we are processing your personal data will determine the legal basis for processing.
-Generally, the legal bases for processing by HTS as a Local Authority Trading Company (LATC) to Harlow District Council will be:
+Generally, the legal bases for processing by HTS Group Limited as the Local Authority Trading Company (LATC) to Harlow District Council will be:

 - To perform a function or provide a service required by statute (Article 6(1)(e) GDPR);